Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 [Link explaining the 'Read Name Format'](http://support.illumina.com/content/dam/illumina-support/help/BaseSpaceHelp_v2/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_FASTQFiles.htm): SampleName_Barcode_LaneNumber_001.fastq.gz

-Quick note: **In the above command I use the "\*" charcter to view the Sample directory, I would normally just type out the entire path using tab complete (which is what you should do).
+Important note: In the above command I use the "\*" charcter to view the Sample directory, I would normally just type out the entire path using tab complete (which is what you should do).
 This wildcard will match any string of characters.
 I use this because everyone will have a different Sample name.
 To make this tutorial as general as possible I need to use these wildcards throughout the tutorial.
 In addition I may use Sample_X instead of Sample_\*.
-In these cases be sure to type out your complete sample name!, the wildcards probably won't work**
+In these cases be sure to type out your complete sample name!, the wildcards probably won't work

 * Prepare your working directory